 Unfortunately, the majority of our clients in the government sector use ERP applications like PeopleSoft, SAP ECC, and Oracle EBS whose native architecture does not allow for the seamless integration of MFA solutions that can be A) integrated at the field/transaction levels of workflows or B) deployed dynamically with each unique context of access.

 These traditional ERP applications use static security controls to govern access.
 These controls fail to provide protection beyond the traditional perimeter-based security because they do not leverage contextual attributes.
 Put another way, these ERP systems do not allow a seamless integration of MFA solutions and make it challenging to achieve strong authentication for zero trust.

-Centrally Managed MFA To Enable Zero Trust Security With Appsian
+Centrally Managed MFA To Enable Zero Trust Security With Pathlock

-Fortunately, requiring dynamic MFA that is integrated inside ERP applications is one of the most common use cases our Appsian Security Platform solves.
+Fortunately, requiring dynamic MFA that is integrated inside ERP applications is one of the most common use cases our Pathlock Platform solves.

 - Context-Aware Access Controls (with ABAC) – Fine-grained controls help you set dynamic access permissions for users down to the transaction and field level